smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 ---------------------------------------------------------------------------------

-This query uses both an equi-join and a theta-join and functions similar to a `CROSS JOIN` but with one big difference, no NULL markers are returned.
-Because we have NULL markers in the table, they are eradicated as NULL markers are neither equal to nor not equal to each other, they are unknown.
+This query uses an equi-join and a theta-join and functions similar to a `CROSS JOIN`, but with one big difference, no NULL markers are returned.
+Because we have NULL markers in the table, they are eradicated as NULL markers are neither equal to nor not equal to each other.
+They are unknown.

 ```sql
 SELECT  a.ID,